Appleby railway station

 Appleby is a railway station on the Settle and Carlisle Line, which runs between Carlisle and Leeds via Settle.
-The station, situated 30 mi 60 chain south-east of Carlisle, serves the market town of Appleby-in-Westmorland, Eden in Cumbria.
+The station, situated 30 mi 60 chain south-east of Carlisle, serves the market town of Appleby-in-Westmorland in Cumbria, England.
 It is owned by Network Rail and managed by Northern Trains.

 The station was formerly known as Appleby West, with the older Appleby East station located nearby on the Eden Valley Railway.
 The buildings of Appleby East still survive.